asseco-pst/watch-your-language/this-and-object-prototypes.md

   - `boolean`
   - `symbol` <- ES6

-Primitive types cannot be changed except `null` and `undefined` each of this primitives has an object with base methods, like `String` object for the `string` primitive.
+Except `null` and `undefined` each of this primitives has an object with base methods, like `String` object for the `string` primitive.
 Anything that isn't a primitive value is considered an `object`, which includes `function` and `array`.
 There are some ways to define an object being the most common ones: